-Where participants are already receiving assistance from employment service providers, including Disability Employment Services (DES) or Workforce Australia the IPS provider is expected to negotiate formal parallel servicing arrangements.
+AMH providers are expected to form partnerships and establish formal links with a range of local networks, services and other stakeholders.
+Where participants are already receiving assistance from employment service providers, including Disability Employment Services (DES) or Workforce Australia, the provider is expected to negotiate formal parallel servicing arrangements.

-These could take the form of memoranda of understanding or an exchange of letters.
+Partnerships could take the form of Memoranda of Understanding or an exchange of letters.
 As a minimum, the following should be included:

-- roles and responsibilities of each party - how the arrangements will operate, including the process for managing referrals, and - how respective participant employment plans will be negotiated and jointly managed.
+- roles and responsibilities of each party - how the arrangements will operate, including the process for managing referrals; and - how respective participant employment plans will be negotiated and jointly managed.

-It is not acceptable for an IPS provider to only have internal parallel servicing arrangements in place (for example, where IPS provider is also delivering an employment service such as DES or Workforce Australia).
+It is not acceptable for a provider to have only internal parallel servicing arrangements in place (for example, where IPS provider is also delivering an employment service such as Workforce Australia or DES).
 Participants must be allowed to have a choice in service delivery, particularly where they are being referred to an employment provider.